OpenSourceEconomics/econ-project-templates/docs/src/py_rationale.rst

 -----------------------------

 A naïve way to ensure reproducibility is to have a *master-script* (do-file, m-file, ...) that runs each file one after the other.
 One way to implement that for the above setup would be to have code for each step of the analysis and a loop over both models within each step:
-.. comment: What is a master-script?
+.. comment:: What is a master-script?
 .. figure:: ../bld/example/python/steps_only_full.png
    :width: 25em

 You will still need to manually keep track of whether you need to run a particular step after making changes, though.
 Or you run everything at once, all the time.
 Alternatively, you may have code that runs one step after the other for each model:
-.. comment: How do I manually keep track?
+.. comment:: How do I manually keep track?
 .. figure:: ../bld/example/python/model_steps_full.png
    :width: 25em